wiredhut/wiredflow/README.md

 <img src="./docs/media/flow_examples.png" width="800"/>

 The fastest way to understand wiredflow is to think of it as a lightweight builder for services.
-Protocols, endpoints, notifications, schedulers and storages are our constructor, and we (engineers), can play with it the way we want to
+Protocols, endpoints, notifications, schedulers and storages are our constructor, and we (engineers), can play with it the way we want to.

+### Wiredflow is your friend

+When you start using **wiredflow** to solve real tasks, you may find that some of the flows structures are difficult to implement using native functionality.

+For example, to assign several data sources to a core logic block without using intermediate storages.
+When this happens, keep in mind: "Wiredflow is your friend".
+Implementation through storages is almost always more reliable and robust even if you use as storages local files.
+Thus, Wiredflow encourages you to use more robust solutions in designing services.

+However, if you are sure about what you are doing, you can always implement custom blocks and work around this limitation.
+Because Wiredflow is your friend, and real friends won't force you to do something ypu don't want to.

 ### Documentation
 The full documentation build for this library can be found [here]().